jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

 Cray has a great implementation of coarrays but it's tied to their high-performance networking hardware.
-Intel and GCC Fortran both support coarrays, but one of these compilers is very good and distributed-memory performance and the other is very good at shared-memory performance (which is which is left as an exercise for the reader) so HPC users at NCAR, for example, are forced to choose
+Intel and GCC Fortran both support coarrays, but one of these compilers is very good at distributed-memory performance and the other is very good at shared-memory performance (which is which is left as an exercise for the reader) so HPC users at NCAR, for example, are forced to choose